Wednesday, November 20, 2024

 This dispatch is being written from a hotel room in Edinburgh, Scotland, where we arrived after a marathon journey from Tucson on October 22.
 This is our big 50th wedding anniversary blowout trip and we are thoroughly enjoying ourselves. should have been posting all along the way, but somehow there was always something else to do more appealing than sitting at this laptop and composing a recap of the day's events.
 Now it is time to catch up.

 First, we took a hire van from Tucson to the Phoenix airportwhere we caught our flight to JFK in New York City.
 Apart from staying in the most wretched acommodations for the next three nights we had a delightful time with our son Benjamin enjoying a few things this exciting city has to offer.
-(For our review of the motel click here) We visited the USS Intrepid, a decomissioned aircraft carrier now serving as a museum and home to the space
+(For our review of the motel under the psudonym "Karen F"click here) We visited the USS Intrepid, a decomissioned aircraft carrier now serving as a museum and home to the space

 shuttle Enterprise.
 It was very interesting to us, especially since we were about to board a large ship ourselves.
 We also visited the 9/11 monument, Alexander Hamilton's grave, and took a cruise around Manhattan on a Circle Line boat featuring a very entertaining narrator.
 It was Ben's 36th birthday and I hope he enjoyed it as much as we did,